FEAST Summit

 Staffed For Success: Shaping The Next Generation Of Culinary And Hospitality Professionals

 As Hawaii’s tourism and dining industries continue to evolve, building a skilled, passionate, and resilient workforce has never been more critical.
-The session opens with keynote insights from Michiel Bakker, President of the Culinary Institute of America, on the future of culinary and hospitality education and its vital role in shaping industry success.
+The session opens with keynote insights from Michiel Bakker, President of the Culinary Institute of America, on the future of culinary and hospitality education and its vital role in shaping industry success across the globe.

 As Hawaii reimagines the future of its visitor industry, agritourism is emerging as a powerful way to root travel in place—elevating the guest experience through land, food, and culture.
 This session opens with keynote speaker Josh Feathers, Executive Chef of Blackberry Farm, to explore how culinary excellence, agricultural stewardship, and purpose-driven hospitality can shape more meaningful and sustainable destination brands.